Travel report: The Five Rivers Cycle Route

 From our guests Angela and Volker

-We had looked forward to the routes along the Main-Danube Canal, Altmühl, Naab, Vils and Pegnitz and the beautiful towns of Neumarkt, Berching, Riedenburg, Kelheim, Regensburg, Amberg, Hersbruck and Lauf.
-What we noticed on the way are, of course, snapshots that we do not want to generalize, because "all generalizations are false, including this one" (Alexander Chase, *1926, American journalist).
+We were looking forward to the routes along the Main-Danube Canal, Altmühl, Naab, Vils and Pegnitz and the beautiful towns of Neumarkt, Berching, Riedenburg, Kelheim, Regensburg, Amberg, Hersbruck and Lauf.
+What we noticed along the way are, of course, snapshots that we don't want to generalize, because "all generalizations are wrong, including this one" (Alexander Chase, *1926, American journalist).

 Show more Show less